Forward-swept wing: World War II and aftermath

-The Nakajima Ki-43 is notable for being the only successful fighter aircraft with a truly forward-swept wing, although the forward sweep of its leading edge is nearly unnoticeable.

-Postwar general aviation
+Post-WWII general aviation

 Small amounts of sweep do not cause serious problems and even moderate forward sweep allows a significant aft movement of the main spar attachment point and carry-through structure.

-In 1954 Wocke returned to the German Democratic Republic, moving to West Germany shortly afterwards and joining Hamburger Flugzeugbau (HFB) as their chief designer.
+In 1954, Wocke returned to the German Democratic Republic, moving to West Germany shortly afterwards and joining Hamburger Flugzeugbau (HFB) as their chief designer.
 In Hamburg, Wocke completed work on the HFB 320 Hansa Jet business jet which flew in 1964.
 The forward sweep enabled the main spar to be moved aft behind the cabin so that the spar did not need to project into the cabin.

 Moderate forward sweep has been used for similar reasons in many designs, mainly sailplanes and light aircraft.
 Many high-wing training gliders with two seats in tandem have slightly forward-swept wings in order to enable the wing root to be located further aft to prevent the wing from obscuring the rear occupant's lateral visibility.
 Typical examples are the Schleicher ASK 13 and the Let Kunovice LET L-13 Blaník.